fesplugas/nix-notes/README.md

 I use [home-manager](https://nixos.wiki/wiki/Home_Manager) to install packages that I need on my day to day work which are not project specific.
 I recommend installing it with [Nix Flakes](https://nix-community.github.io/home-manager/index.xhtml#ch-nix-flakes).

+I don't use any advanced features like dotfiles management.
+I just use it to define and install packages.

 ### Flakes

 I've been migrating my `shell.nix` to `flake.nix` because it simplifies a lot version pinning.
 You can read more about **Flakes** [here](https://nixos.wiki/wiki/Flakes).